marcoalopez/strength_envelopes/README.md

 # Strength envelopes

-Strength_envelopes is a Python script to generate lithosphere or crust strength envelopes...TODO
+**Strength envelopes** is a Python script to generate crust and lithosphere strength envelopes...TODO

+The script is currently under a heavy development, *an alpha version will be released soon.*